-3. Production.
+3. Production

-The transcript formal guidelines prescribed by the Judicial Conference apply to realtime unedited transcript with the following exceptions:
+The transcript format guidelines prescribed by the Judicial Conference apply to realtime unedited transcript with the following exceptions:

 - a.
-Realtime unedited transcript must be clearly marked as such with a header or footer which appears at the top or bottom of each page of transcript stating, "Realtime Unedited Transcript Only". - b.
-The realtime unedited transcript should not include an appearance page, an index, or a certification. - c.
-The diskette label may be of a different color than that used on diskettes containing the text of certified transcript and hand stamped with the words, "Realtime Unedited Transcript Only".
+Realtime translation must be clearly marked as such with a header or footer which appears at the top or bottom of each page of transcript stating, "Realtime Unedited Transcript Only". - b.
+The realtime transcript should not include an appearance page, an index, or a certification. - c.
+If applicable, the electronic media label should be a different color than the color used on electronic media containing the text of certified transcript and should be marked with the words, "Realtime Unedited Transcript Only". - d.
+Electronic files may not contain any protection or programming codes that would prevent copying or transferring the data.